 Do you have a passion for aviation and a commitment to a career as a Commercial Airline Pilot?
-Want to learn to fly in the UK, Europe or New Zealand?
+Want to learn to fly in the UK or Europe?
 If so then L3Harris Airline Academy can provide all the pilot training you need to begin your airline pilot career.

 We are a global leader in airline pilot training and our graduates are highly sought after by airlines around the world.
-Once your European flight training is successfully complete, our team of dedicated airline pilot advisors can help you find a Co-Pilot airline role - 95% of our 2019 EASA graduates are now flying for airlines such as British Airways, easyJet and Ryanair.
+In fact, thousands of our graduates are now flying as Captains and First Officers for major airlines such as easyJet, British Airways and Ryanair.

-Our Airline Academy offers a range of EASA approved pilot training courses at our modern flight schools in the UK, Portugal and New Zealand.
+Our Airline Academy offers a range of UK CAA & EASA approved pilot training courses at our modern flight schools in the UK and Portugal.
 Cadets will be taught by industry-leading instructors and have access to state-of-the-art facilities such as Flight Simulators and flight training devices.

-Integrated ATPL takes approximately 18 months, subject to scheduling and you don’t need to have flown a plane before applying to L3Harris – we accept applicants with little or no flying experience into our flight schools.
+Integrated ATPL takes approximately 18 months to 2 years, subject to scheduling and you don’t need to have flown a plane before applying to L3Harris – we accept applicants with little or no flying experience into our flight schools.

 Our Modular ATPL route is popular amongst cadets looking for greater flexibility and the ability to study in their own time and pace.
-If you hold a Private Pilot Licence (PPL) you’ll need to complete Theoretical Knowledge training before embarking on your Commercial Pilot Licence (CPL) training.
+If you hold a Private Pilot License (PPL) you’ll need to complete Theoretical Knowledge training before embarking on your Commercial Pilot License (CPL) training.
 If you do not already hold a PPL, don’t worry we have courses for that too.

 At certain times we also partner with various airlines to offer specific airline-focused routes to the flight deck.
 These programmes are a collaboration between L3Harris and the airline and often include a conditional offer of employment before training commences.

-All our EASA pilot training courses are designed to launch aviation careers.
-Choosing our Integrated ATPL route means our airline placement team will work to place you as a Co-Pilot with an airline once you have successfully completed your training.
-Successful graduation from our Integrated ATPL route will provide you with ATPL Theoretical Knowledge training, Commercial Pilots License with Instrument Rating (CPL/IR/MEP), Multi-Crew Cooperation (MCC) completion certificate and Upset Prevention & Recovery Training.Discover our Integrated ATPL course
+All our UK CAA & EASA pilot training courses are designed to launch aviation careers.
+Choosing our UK Integrated ATPL route means our airline placement team will work to place you as a Co-Pilot with an airline once you have successfully completed your training.
+Successful graduation from our Integrated ATPL route will provide you with ATPL Theoretical Knowledge training, Commercial Pilots License with Instrument Rating (CPL/IR/MEP), Multi-Crew Cooperation (MCC) completion certificate and Upset Prevention & Recovery Training.Discover our UK Integrated ATPL courses

-Our EASA pilot training courses are not just flying lessons; the airline culture we adopt from day one will prepare you to become a Co-Pilot, Captain and beyond.Explore our pilot training courses
+Our UK CAA & EASA pilot training courses are not just flying lessons; the airline culture we adopt from day one will prepare you to become a Co-Pilot, Captain and beyond.How to become a pilot

 We have a team of dedicated Airline Pilot Careers Advisers who are experts in all areas of selection, training and careers.
 They will provide you with all the information you need to decide on the best route to the flight deck and can help you understand the Airline Pilot career options that could be available in the industry once you graduate as a newly qualified pilot.Explore your pilot career prospects